 Sopapilla Cheesecake Hand Pies

-Perfect for your Cinco de Mayo party, these Sopapilla Cheesecake Hand Pies are a baked version of the popular treat – using pie crust!
+These Sopapilla Cheesecake Hand Pies are perfect for your Cinco de Mayo party!
+They are a baked version of the popular treat – using pie crust!

 My 22nd birthday was way better than my 21st.
 Before you all go assuming I had too much fun on my 21st birthday, if you know what I mean, I can assure you, that wasn’t why.